Skip to content

 • Strategy pattern is used for the embedding layer (RoutingEmbeddingService switches between Local and Gemini).

 • Facade pattern: GraphService acts as a facade over the complex WebWorker <-> MainThread communication.
+It provides high-level methods like getGraphEnhancedSimilar for views.

 • Delegation pattern: AgentService delegates search and context assembly to SearchOrchestrator and ContextAssembler.
+It exposes reflexSearch for fast-path UI feedback.

 • Plan-review-apply pattern: Used by the GardenerService to ensure user oversight for vault modifications.

-Brain vs. Body
+Brain vs Body

 • The body (views): React is NOT used.
 Views (ResearchChatView.ts) are built using native DOM manipulation or simple rendering helpers to keep the bundle size small and performance high.
 State is local to the view.